Profile

 3. 3

-For the pickling brine, combine the water, white wine vinegar, sugar, salt, bay leaves, peppercorns, juniper berries, and onion rings in a saucepan and bring to the boil.
+For the brine, combine the water, white wine vinegar, sugar, salt, bay leaves, black peppercorns, juniper berries and onion rings in a saucepan.
+Bring to the boil, then simmer gently for 2 minutes so the sugar and salt dissolve fully and the spices release their aroma.

 4. 4